Bilevel Models for Adversarial Learning and A Case Study: Introduction

 The organization of the paper is as follows.
-In Section 2, we investigate the perturbation of learning models and relate the sensitivity of solution set to the so-called calmness property in the context of perturbation analysis.
+In Section 2, we investigate the perturbation of learning models and relate the sensitivity of solution mapping to the so-called calmness property in the context of perturbation analysis.
 In Section 3, we study the effect of perturbation on the convex clustering model and provide some examples.
-In Section 4, we propose the unified bilevel optimization model for adversarial learning.
+In Section 4, we propose the bilevel optimization models for adversarial learning.
 In Section 5, we study the so-called $\delta$-measure function to show the well-definedness as the measure of adversarial attack.
-Final conclusions are given in Section 6.
+In Section 6, we conduct numerical experiments to verify the theoretical results and the efficiency of bilevel models.
+Final conclusions are given in Section 7.

 Notations.
 We use $\|\cdot\|$ as $l_2$ norm for vectors and Frobenius norm for matrices.
 We use $|V|$ to denote the number of elements in a set $V$.